Thornography: Musical style

-A celebration of everything dark and nasty.
-It could have come from V Empire; it's really fast and brutal, with some nice drop-downs and weird bits.

 Recording

 Three cover versions were recorded during the album's sessions, namely Samhain's "Halloween II", Shakespears Sister's "Stay", and Heaven 17's "Temptation".
 "Halloween II" (renamed "HW2") was released on the Underworld: Evolution soundtrack.
 It is included as a bonus track on the Japanese release of the album.
 "Temptation" is part of Thornography's finalised track listing, and features vocals by Harry.
 Harry also stars in the promo video for the track, which was released a week before the album as a digital single.
 "Stay" surfaced in early 2008 on the Harder, Darker, Faster re-release (see below).
 A press release by Liv Kristine announced that "Stay" would be Kristine's second guest vocal spot with the band (following "Nymphetamine").
 Paul Allender later confirmed however that the duet never actually took place, although versions were recorded with both Harry and Sarah Jezebel Deva.
 The latter is the version included on the re-release.

 Early reports during the album's production process mentioned a track called "The Flora of Nightfall, The Fauna of War".
 It is unknown which track this was the working title for, although the words appear as a lyric in "Cemetery and Sundown".